mt-inside/go-openrgb/protocol.md

 > This use of variable-length strings in the middle of records means you can't simply interpret the wire bytes as a record type (eg cast to a struct in C, TODO in go, TODO in python).

 > NB: every message _received_ from OpenRGB uses these bstrings.
-Some messages _send_ to the server do, some don't...
+Some messages _sent_ to the server do, some don't...

 ## Object Model
 A natural object model might be: